LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Vectors (12/13).
 Logical vectors continued.
 ========================================================

-Logical vectors can be used in combination to index vectors.
+Logical vectors can be used in combination in order to index vectors.
 To combine logical vectors we can use some common R operators.

-- **&** Requires both logical evaluators to be TRUE
+- **&** Requires both logical operators to be TRUE
-- **|** Requires either logical evaluator to be TRUE.
+- **|** Requires either logical operators to be TRUE.
 - **!** Reverses logical operator, so TRUE is FALSE and FALSE is TRUE.